CankayaUniversity/ceng-407-408-2022-2023-Drowsy-Driver-Detection-System/README.md

 cd DrowsyDriverDetectionSystem
 ```
 - You must also download best.h for categorization when uploading all files and programs.
 This file is located in the release file.
 - You may carry out the project.
+Also, you need to change file directory "save_path" to start the code in StartDetection.py
 ```
 python views.py
 ```